BOJ takes steps to make policy flexible but vows to keep rates low

 Japanese shares pared losses while the yen fell and yields on Japanese and U.S. bonds declined on Tuesday after the BOJ decision, which stayed away from making drastic changes to its accommodative policy.

-In an apparent move to keep yields from rising on expectations of future policy normalisation, the BOJ adopted forward guidance on policy rates that pledges to keep rates low for the time being.
+In an apparent move to keep yields from rising on expectations of future policy normalization, the BOJ adopted forward guidance on policy rates that pledges to keep rates low for the time being.

 “The BOJ intends to maintain current extremely low levels of short- and long-term rates for an extended period of time,” taking into account uncertainties over the outlook including the effect on the economy of next year’s scheduled sales tax hike, the bank said in the statement.